 Creating the Pollinator Garden, April 30, 2022

-The Pollinator Garden is now in its third year.
+The Pollinator Garden is now in its fourth year.
 Stop by at the back of the meeting house by the cemetery wall to see what is going on in the pollinator garden!
 Although designed for pollinators, it’s a place where humans can enjoy the fragrant and peaceful beauty as well!

 New native plants have been added.
 If you would like these new plants for your own yard, they were purchased at Tri-County Greenhouses at 290 Middle Turnpike (Rte.
 44) Mansfield.
 Tri-County is a non-profit agency providing paid training and work experience to the intellectually disabled community.
 They raise all of their own plants from seed and carry plants year round.